-Choose a suitable finitely generated field $E$ with algebraic closure $\overline E \subset \C$ over which $U_i,Z_i,X,$ can be defined so that $z$ is $Gal(\overline E/E)$-invariant.
+Choose a suitable finitely generated field $E$ with algebraic closure $\overline E \subset \C$ over which $U_i,Z_i,X,$ are defined so that $z$ is $Gal(\overline E/E)$-invariant.
 Then $Gal(\overline E/E)$ acts on $A_z$, i.e. $\widehat I_z$.
-If $E$ is chosen big enough, then $Gal(\overline E/E)$ acts on $\widehat B_z$ (as in [Dr, lemma 2.7]).
-Recall the key point of the argument in [Dr]: The fixed point locus of $F^k$ on $\widehat B_z$ of any Frobenius substitution $F=F_{\kappa}$ for closed points v of a model of $X$ with residue field $\kappa$ defined over a finitely generated ring $R$ with quotient field $E$, is finite and flat over $\Z_l$ and nonempty for $k$ large enough.
-To show this Drinfeld uses de Jong's conjecture (proven in [BK], [G]) which implies that the reduction mod $l$ of the fixed point scheme is finite over $\kappa_l$ and from which then easily follows the assertion above (as in [D, lemma 2.8]).
+If $E$ is chosen big enough, then $Gal(\overline E/E)$ acts on $\widehat B_z$ as in [Dr, lemma 2.7].
+Now we recall the key point of the argument in [Dr]: The fixed point locus of $F^k$ on $\widehat B_z$ of any Frobenius substitution $F=F_{\kappa}$ for closed points v of a model of $X$ with residue field $\kappa$ defined over a finitely generated ring $R$ with quotient field $E$, is finite and flat over $\Z_l$ and nonempty for $k$ large enough.
+To show this, Drinfeld used the (by now proven [BK], [G]) de Jong's conjecture which implies that the reduction mod $l$ of the fixed point scheme is finite over $\kappa_l$ and from which then easily follows the assertion above (as in [Dr, lemma 2.8]).
 If nonempty, this fixed point scheme defines an $l$-adic perverse sheaf $\tilde K$ on a model of $X$ defined over a suitable localizations of $R$ with closed point v, so that $\tilde K$ and its reduction $\tilde K_{0}$ defined over some finite extension of the residue field $\kappa=\kappa_q$ of v (of characteristic $p$) are \lq{bad}\ , i.e. satisfy $K*K\cong d\cdot K \cong d\cdot K^\vee$ without being skyscraper sheaves such that their associated Tannaka group is $H$.
-This part of the argument follows as in [BBD, section 6] and [D, section 4 and 6].
+This part of the argument follows as in [BBD, section 6] and [Dr, section 4 - 6].
 The residue characteristic $p=char(\kappa)$ of the point v can be chosen arbitrarily large $p \geq p_0$, since v can be chosen to be an arbitrary closed point of the spectrum of the ring $R$, which is finitely generated over $\Z$; in fact we can choose $p > d= \# H$ and $l\neq p$ suitably.